Speakers

 .png)

-Nataliia is a baker from Series 16 of The Great British Bake Off.
-Originally from Ukraine, she moved to the UK in 2021 and now lives in Yorkshire with her husband Harry, their daughter Francesca, and their Ukrainian rescue dog, Aria.
 Her baking blends Ukrainian tradition with British flavours, with many recipes inspired by her grandmother and childhood memories.
 Following the outbreak of war in Ukraine, Nataliia has supported her country through various baking initiatives.
 Since Bake Off, she has been sharing her story and recipes more widely, and is now developing her own patisserie brand.
 Through her work, she uses baking as a way to connect cultures, bring comfort and celebrate resilience, while continuing to support Ukraine.

 .png)

-Lewis Tombs
+Lewis Tombs (Call the bailiffs)

 Lewis is an enforcement agent from Birmingham who is currently taking part in the TV documentary series ‘Call the Bailiffs'.
 After studying Criminology with Law at University, he started work as a bailiff.
 After 10 years in the industry, he took the plunge and set up his own enforcement agency.
 His work includes visiting companies and individuals to chase unpaid debts or fines.
 He is proud to represent people who stammer on TV and is keen to raise awareness in any way he can, especially as somebody in a public-facing, high pressure job role.